microsoft/OSSGadget/README.md

 * *oss-defog*: Searches a package for obfuscated strings (Base-64).
 * *oss-detect-backdoor*: Identifies *potential* backdoors and malicious code within a package.
 Currently has a high false-positive rate.
+* *oss-detect-cryptography*: Identifies cryptographic implementations within a package.
+* *oss-diff*: Compares two packages using a standard diff/patch view.
 * *oss-download*: Downloads a package and extracts it locally.
+* *oss-find-domain-squats*: Identifies potential typo-squatting for a given domain name.
 * *oss-find-source*: Attempts to locate the source code (on GitHub, currently) of a given package.
+* *oss-find-squats*: Identifies potential typo-squatting for a given package.
 * *oss-health*: Calculates health metrics for a given package.
+* *oss-metadata*: Normalizes metadata about a package into a common schema.

 All OSS Gadget tools accept one or more [Package URLs](https://github.com/package-url/purl-spec) as a way to uniquely identify a package.
 Package URLs look like `pkg:npm/express` or `pkg:gem/azure@0.7.10`.
 If you leave the